Tom Ford to unveil womenswear line in London catwalk debut

 Industry bloggers and buyers have flocked to London this season drawn by the big names on show, including Burberry, Erdem, Vivienne Westwood and Ford.

-The direct value of the British fashion industry to the UK's $2.5 trillion (1.6 trillion pounds) economy is 21 billion pounds, according to estimates from the British Fashion Council (BFC).
+The direct value of the British fashion industry to the UK's $2.5 trillion economy is 21 billion pounds ($32.6 billion), according to estimates from the British Fashion Council (BFC).

 Even though it has produced some of fashion's biggest names, such as Alexander McQueen and Stella McCartney, London in the past has struggled to maintain its international profile on a par with Paris, Milan and New York.